prayas46/SanTra-AI/README.md

 # 🏥 SanTra-AI

-**Next-Generation AI-Powered Customer Support Platform**
+**Enterprise-Grade AI Customer Support Platform for Modern Businesses**

-SanTra-AI is a comprehensive customer support solution that combines conversational AI, voice integration, and real-time chat widgets.
-Designed with healthcare and business applications in mind, it provides seamless customer engagement through multiple channels.
+SanTra-AI is an AI-powered, multi-channel customer support platform that combines conversational agents, voice assistants, and real-time chat widgets.
+It is designed to serve organizations in any industry, with additional capabilities for regulated environments such as healthcare and other compliance-heavy domains.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/prayas46/SanTra-AI)

+## 📚 Table of Contents

+- **Overview**
+- **Features**
+- **Architecture**
+- **Getting Started**
+- **Development Workflow**
+- **Integration Guide**
+- **Use Cases Across Industries**
+- **Technology Stack**
+- **Data Model**
+- **Security, Privacy & Compliance**
+- **Contributing**
+- **License**
+- **Support**

+## 🔎 Overview

+SanTra-AI is built as a Turborepo-based monorepo with separate applications for the admin dashboard, embeddable widgets, and backend services powered by Convex.
+It is designed for teams that need:

+- Centralized management of organizations, agents, and integrations.
+- Real-time, AI-assisted conversations across web and voice channels.
+- An opinionated but extensible architecture suitable for production deployments.

 ## ✨ Features